UPPMAX/linux-command-line-201/docs/reflections/20250602/README.md

 45            |43         |Break

-I expected the break to be 5 minutes earlier, because I mistaked my time schedule for this session with the next one in my (paper) logbook.
+I expected the break to be 5 minutes earlier, because I mistook my time schedule for this session with the next one in my (paper) logbook.

 - [ ] Use 1 session per page